The Time of Their Lives: Production

 The Time of Their Lives was filmed at Universal Studios from March 6 through May 15, 1946.
 The working title was The Ghost Steps Out.
 It was the first Abbott and Costello film to be directed by Charles Barton, who would go on to helm eight of their movies, including Abbott and Costello Meet Frankenstein (1948).

 As in the duo's preceding film, Little Giant, Abbott and Costello do not play friends or partners, but are individual characters.
 Also as in the previous movie, Costello's character is largely the hero, while Abbott plays a somewhat unsympathetic dual role.
 The team's trademark burlesque routines are absent, and they speak directly to each other only in one scene at the beginning of the film.
 This change in the comics' onscreen formula was reportedly due to both disappointing box office receipts for their 1945 films The Naughty Nineties, Here Come the Co-Eds, and Abbott and Costello in Hollywood, and personal tensions that led to a brief break up that year.

 Advertising materials for the film depicted both Abbott and Costello in modern clothes, and gave no indication that the film was part period piece or fantasy.

-Bud Abbott, who had epilepsy and never learned to drive, learned to drive for one scene in this film.
+Bud Abbott, who had epilepsy and had not previously learned to drive, did so for one scene in this film.
 According to his son, Bud Abbott Jr., this was the only time in his life he ever drove an automobile.

 A few weeks into filming, Costello wanted to switch roles with Abbott.
 He refused to report to work, but director Charles Barton waited him out.
 Costello eventually returned, said nothing more about it, and continued in the same role.